Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

 \end{proof}

 Remarkably, Proposition \ref{CarachetisationN-classes_1} points out that if $C\neq \mathcal{S}$ is an $\mathtt{N}$-class of compound type, then some strong arithmetic restrictions on $|C|$ and $|\hat{C}|$ arise.
 As a consequence, an $\mathtt{N}$-class different from $\mathcal{S}$ that does not satisfy those restrictions is necessarily of plain type.
-The next lemma shows that the converse implication does not hold.
-In other words, those arithmetic restrictions can be satisfied also by an $\mathtt{N}$-class of plain type.
-However, this happens in a very specific case that we can completely clarify. \begin{prop} Let $G$ be a group and $C$ be an $\mathtt{N}$-class of plain type.
-Assume that there exist a prime number $p$ and integers $r\geq 2$ and $s\in [r-2]_0$ such that $|C|=p^r-p^s$ and $|\hat{C}|=p^r$.
+However, as we show in the next proposition, those arithmetic restrictions can be satisfied also by an $\mathtt{N}$-class of plain type in a very specific case that we can completely clarify.